Geoalert/mapflow-docs-en/source/api/processing_api.rst

     {
         "name": "test",
-        "description": "test",
+        "description": "test"
-        "addDefaultWds": true
     }

-//Name of the project
+Name of the project

-//Arbitrary description of this project
+Arbitrary description of this project

-//Add default processing :doc:`pipelines <../userguides/pipelines>` to the project

-Response: the newly created project.
+Response: *the newly created project*

 Rename project
 ^^^^^^^^^^^^^^^^^^^^^